-Primary/Secondary Enter the Primary and secondary DNS server IP addresses assigned by your ISP.
-These addresses are usually obtained automatically DNS Server: from your ISP.
-Leave at 0.0.0.0 if you did not specifically receive these from your ISP.
+Primary/Secondary Enter the Primary and secondary DNS server IP addresses assigned your ISP.

+DNS Server: by your ISP.
+These addresses are usually obtained automatically from your ISP.
+Leave blank if you did not specifically receive these from

 MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
 1500 is the default MTU.